A Framework for Conditional Statement Technical Debt Identification and Description: Discussion

+This is one of the cases where the Bleu score decreases regardless of the semantic acceptability of the generated comment. \texttt{XXX} is a generic tag used to replace other tags such as \texttt{TODO} and \texttt{FIXME}.
+Our model successfully generated a descriptive comment in this sample.
+With a larger dataset and longer training, we expect that the model will be capable of generating specific tags for different code fragments.

-\subsection{Threats to validity}
+\subsection{Threats to Validity}

-Threats to internal validity relate to bias in data labelling and errors in the implementation of the framework components.
+Threats to internal validity relate to biases in data labelling as well as the implementation and training of the framework components.
+Regarding data labelling, a threat to validity relates to the potential existence of actual SATD comments that do not pass our inclusion test and, thus, labelled non-SATD.
 To mitigate this threat, we conducted an investigation of the collected dataset (Section \ref{data-collect}).
-This investigation is to ensure that the \ac{satd} comments represent technical debt in source code.

-We have performed extensive hyper-parameter tuning experiments for all of the framework components.
-In addition, for the \ac{satd} Identification experiments, we have tested multiple hyper-parameter settings in the cross-validation step instead of only selecting the best performing setting from the hyper-parameter tuning step.
+This investigation ensured that the \ac{satd} comments represent technical debt in source code.
+Regarding the implementation and training of the framework components, we have performed extensive hyper-parameter tuning experiments for all of the framework components.
+In the \ac{satd} Identification experiments, we also have tested multiple hyper-parameter settings in the cross validation step instead of only selecting the best performing setting from the hyper-parameter tuning step.

-Threats to external validity relate to the quality and quantity of our dataset.
-We have collected code-comment pairs from 4,995 active software development repositories.
+Threats to external validity relate to the quality and quantity of our dataset as well as our human evaluation procedure.
+Regarding the dataset, we have collected code-comment pairs from 4,995 active software development repositories.
 From these repositories, we obtained 5,313 \ac{satd} code-comment pairs and 839,431 non-\ac{satd} pairs.
-Furthermore, we evaluated our deep learning component on another dataset of 8 open source projects and their 31,870 comments.
-Thus, we believe that this threat is minimal.
+Thus, we claim that these threats are minimal.
+Regarding the human evaluation procedure, we acknowledge the potential bias in having it conducted by the third and fourth authors.

 Since all the data is collected from open-source projects and repositories, there is an open question about the generalisability of our approach to company projects.
 However, developers in companies are less prone to self-admitting technical debt they introduce \cite{huang2018identifying,ren2019neural}, which lessens the threat to our approach's generalisability.
 Furthermore, all of the analysed projects and repositories are implemented in Java.
-Future work would involve exploring our approach with larger and more diverse datasets.
+Future work would involve exploring our approach with larger and more diverse programming languages and datasets.